Esmail-ibraheem/Esmail-ibraheem/README.md

-Hi there 👋 Focused on sophisticated neural nets, I enjoy bringing theoretical AI research papers to life by translating them into practical implementations.
+**About Me** AI Research Engineer with a deep passion for neural networks, large language models, and cutting-edge machine learning techniques.
+Skilled in designing and optimizing scalable systems with a strong foundation in PyTorch and CUDA.
+Committed to open-source development, multilingual AI accessibility, and building intuitive tools that bridge the gap between research and real-world applications by translating them into practical implementations.

 **For more check my [website](https://esmail-ibraheem.github.io/)**

 ### **Publications:**